What is ulcerative colitis?

 Even with proper medication and diet, some children require surgery to attain the best possible quality of life.
 The decision to proceed with surgery is made in collaboration between the child and family, the gastroenterologist, and the surgeon specializing in IBD.
 Surgery is used to relieve severe, ongoing symptoms and to help children achieve growth and weight gain when medical management is no longer effective on its own.
 Unlike Crohn’s disease, in which surgery is a temporary solution, surgery can provide long-term relief with ulcerative colitis.

 There are multiple surgical options for the treatment of ulcerative colitis.
 At the Center for Pediatric Inflammatory Bowel Disease, our team will work closely with your family to determine if surgery is necessary, and our expert surgeons who specialize in IBD-related procedures will provide additional information and work to optimize your child’s quality of life.
+Learn more about J-pouch Surgery and Bowel Resection Surgery.

 Children treated for ulcerative colitis at CHOP receive long-term disease management through the Center for Pediatric Inflammatory Bowel Disease.
-A specialized team of pediatric IBD experts, including physicians, nurses, dieticians, psychologists, and social workers works together on the long-term management of your child's ulcerative colitis.
+A specialized team of pediatric IBD experts, including physicians, nurses, dietitians, psychologists, and social workers works together on the long-term management of your child's ulcerative colitis.
 Our team has an improved ability to schedule quicker appointments at The Buerger Center for Advanced Pediatric Care and our conveniently located CHOP Care Network centers with physicians who are renowned scientists and researchers pursuing new therapies and advancements in treatments.
 We provide ongoing monitoring of symptoms and treatment, a well-developed nutrition plan, multidisciplinary care, and support groups for the entire family.
 Our goal is to positively impact the physical and social health of your family and child.